n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 * POST
 * PUT

+    /// note | Webhook max payload
-The webhook maximum payload size is 16MB
+	The webhook maximum payload size is 16MB.
+  If you're self-hosting n8n this can be changed using the [endpoint environment variable](/hosting/configuration/environment-variables/endpoints/) `N8N_PAYLOAD_SIZE_MAX`.
+	///

 ### Path